Star Wars Battlefront Spinoff For New Consoles Ditched By EA

 Tell me if this sounds familiar: EA canceling a Star Wars project because of development issues.
 Well, Kotaku is now reporting that a Star Wars Battlefront spinoff nearly got rolling for a 2020 release before EA gutted the project.
 Here’s what we know thanks to anonymous employees at the company’s studio, Criterion.

 What Led to the Star Wars Battlefront Spinoff Getting Canceled?

 Criterion is a U.K. based developer known best for racing games in the Need for Speed series.
 Well, it appears that new information points to the team being nearly assigned a Star Wars Battlefront spinoff.
 The game, code named Viking, was going to be a Star Wars Battlefront game but with open world gameplay.
 The prospect could have been really exciting, but think about it.
-The actual content in Star Wars Battlefront 2 is already massive.
+The actual content in Star Wars Battlefront 2 is already massive (particularly with the celebration edition).
 Now, imagine an open world version of that experience.
 Kinda hard to pull off in your imagination and wildest dreams, let alone reality.